Krich5/Advanced_Desktop_Layout/README.md

 Token must have rights to read/update the referenced resources.

 ## Hosting
-- Host `SupervisorControls.js` on GitHub Pages or any static file host, then reference its URL in the layout.
+- Host `SupervisorControls.js` on GitHub Pages or any static file host, then reference its URL in the Desktop Layout.